Omega-3s best kept secrets: the lesser-known benefits that meet trending consumer health concerns

 - Maintaining a balanced mood

-Brain health and mood balance are top concerns among consumers.
-Mood disorders across the lifespan especially have become an increasingly important area of research.
+More than ever brain health and mood balance are top concerns among consumers.
+Mood disorders across the lifespan especially have become an increasingly important area of research, and growing evidence demonstrates that omega-3 fatty acids may help to support a healthy mood.
 During early life, DHA is well-known to have a positive long-term effect on neurocognitive development.18 It is also recognized as an essential nutrient for overall brain health throughout life, supporting almost every area of brain function, including attention and learning, cognitive health, and both EPA and DHA omega-3s have more recently shown positive effects on the reduction of symptoms associated with mood disorders.

-Increasing evidence suggests that lower levels of omega-3 in the plasma is linked to poorer mental health, including those related to mood.19,20,21,22 Other studies have observed that higher fish consumption is associated with decreased risk of depression – a common mental disorder that affects many individuals worldwide.23,24 In fact, depression appears to be less common in nations where people eat large amounts of fish.25 This theory is further supported by studies focusing on depression during and after pregnancy.
-In a study in 2017 on prenatal depression, a common psychiatric disorder in pregnant women or women that have recently given birth, results showed that lower levels of EPA and DHA were linked to the condition.26 Additionally, supplementation with omega-3s has shown in some instances to improve mood balance for women with postpartum depression symptoms.27,28,29,30 As such, supplementation with omega-3 EPA and DHA may help to relieve depression symptoms, including sadness and lethargy; helping to support and maintain a balanced mood.31,32,33
+Increasing evidence suggests that lower levels of omega-3 in the plasma is linked to poorer mental health, including those related to mood.19,20,21,22 In fact, depression appears to be less common in nations where people eat large amounts of fish.23 This theory is further supported by studies focusing on prenatal depression – a common mood disorder that is present in some women during and after pregnancy.
+In a study in 2014, results showed that omega-3 supplementation helped women maintain a healthy mood after giving birth.24 Additionally, supplementation with omega-3s has also been shown in some instances to support and maintain a healthy, balanced mood during pregnancy

 - Improving sleep quality

-Good sleep is one of the foundations of optimal health.
-Research shows omega-3 LCPUFAs, especially DHA, may improve length and quality of sleep in adults and these benefits have also been demonstrated in children and adolescents.34,35,36 One study investigating the effects of 600 mg/d DHA supplementation in children aged between 7-9 years of age found that sleep duration was increased by one hour after omega-3 intake was increased.37 A further report showed that teenagers with the highest levels of DHA in their plasma slept 32 minutes longer on the weekends when supplemented with DHA over one week.38 Low levels of DHA are also associated with lower levels of the hormone melatonin, which helps individuals fall asleep.39 As more and more consumers become concerned about getting a good night’s sleep, on a regular basis, it is clear that omega-3s offer significant potential in helping to make this a reality.
+A good night’s sleep is one of the foundations of optimal health.
+There are now some interesting scientific findings highlighting the benefits of omega-3s for sleep throughout life.
+For instance, regular fish consumption has been shown to improve, length and quality of sleep in adults and these benefits of omega-3 LCPUFAs, especially DHA, have also been demonstrated in children and adolescents.25,26,27 One study investigating the effects of 600 mg/d DHA supplementation in children aged between 7-9 years of age found that sleep duration was increased by one hour after omega-3 intake was increased.28 A further report showed that teenagers with the highest levels of DHA in their plasma slept 32 minutes longer on the weekends when supplemented with DHA over one week.29 Low levels of DHA are also associated with lower levels of the hormone melatonin, which helps individuals fall asleep.30 As more and more consumers become concerned about getting a good night’s sleep, on a regular basis, it is clear that omega-3s offer significant potential in helping to make this a reality.

 Attracting a new generation of omega-3 consumer

-Combining the health benefits of omega-3 EPA and DHA in a single source, life’s™OMEGA from DSM is the 100% plant-based equivalent to traditional fish oil.
-Sourced directly from algae, life’s™OMEGA contains a potent combination of at least 500 mg/g of EPA+DHA making it 85% more potent than fish oil!
+The first and only commercially available plant-based omega-3 that delivers the health benefits of omega-3 EPA and DHA in a single source, life’s™OMEGA from DSM is the 100% plant-based equivalent to traditional fish oil.
+Sourced directly from algae, life’s™OMEGA contains a potent combination of at least 500 mg/g of EPA+DHA (with a combination of min 150 mg/d EPA and min 300 mg/d DHA), making it 85% more potent than fish oil31!
 Manufactured in a fully controlled environment and extracted through a pure water process, it has no negative impact on the world’s fish population.
 Not only does this provide complete end-to-end traceability, but it allows dietary supplement manufacturers to develop effective and safe omega-3 solutions, all while meeting rising consumer demand for more sustainably sourced products.

-Click here to discover how partnering with DSM can help you reach a new generation of consumer with life’s™OMEGA.
+Click here to discover how partnering with DSM can help you reach a new generation of consumer and support a healthier, more sustainable future with life’s™OMEGA.

 Sign up for our newsletter